Stegodon: Relationship with humans

 Remains at a number of sites suggest that humans (in a broad sense, including archaic humans) interacted with Stegodon.
 At a cave deposit on Gele Mountain near Chongqing in southwest China, a mandible of Stegodon orientalis was used to make a handaxe, with dating suggesting the bone is around 170,000 years old.
-At the late Middle Pleistocene Panxian Dadong cave site in southern Guizhou Province, southwest China, dating to around 300-190,000 years ago, numerous remains of juvenile (0-12 years of age) and a much smaller number of adult remains of adult Stegodon orientalis, representing a minimum of 12 individuals were found at the site in association with stone tools and human remains.
+At the late Middle Pleistocene Panxian Dadong cave site in southern Guizhou Province, southwest China, dating to around 300–190,000 years ago, numerous remains of juvenile (0–12 years of age) and a much smaller number of adult remains of adult Stegodon orientalis, representing a minimum of 12 individuals were found at the site in association with stone tools and human remains.
 It suggested that Stegodon remains were brought to the cave by humans though none of the elements show clear evidence of processing.
-At the Xinlong Cave site in the Three Gorges area of Chongqing, suggested to date to around 200-130,000 years ago, two Stegodon cf. orientalis tusks have been found along with human remains.
+At the Xinlong Cave site in the Three Gorges area of Chongqing, suggested to date to around 200–130,000 years ago, two Stegodon cf. orientalis tusks have been found along with human remains.
 These tusks appear to have been delibrately engraved with patterns and are suggested to have been brought into the cave by humans.
-At the Late Pleistocene Ma'anshan site also in Guizhou, remains of Stegodon orientalis including both adults and juveniles among other animals are found in two layers, the older dating to around 53,000 years Before Present (BP), with the younger dates to around 19,295-31,155 years BP with the minimum number of individuals being 7 and 2 for the older and younger layers respectively, with the older layer containing adults and juveniles while in the younger later only juveniles are present.
+At the Late Pleistocene Ma'anshan site also in Guizhou, remains of Stegodon orientalis including both adults and juveniles among other animals are found in two layers, the older dating to around 53,000 years Before Present (BP), with the younger dates to around 19,295–31,155 years BP with the minimum number of individuals being 7 and 2 for the older and younger layers respectively, with the older layer containing adults and juveniles while in the younger later only juveniles are present.
 Bones at the site display cut marks indicating butchery, and are thought to have been accumulated at the site by people, likely by hunting or possibly scavenging in the case of the large adults found in the older layer.

-At Liang Bua cave on Flores dating to around 80-50,000 years ago, remains of the dwarf Stegodon species Stegodon florensis are associated with stone tools produced by the dwarf archaic human species Homo floresiensis, with a small number of the bones bearing cut marks.
+At Liang Bua cave on Flores dating to around 80–50,000 years ago, remains of the dwarf Stegodon species Stegodon florensis are associated with stone tools produced by the dwarf archaic human species Homo floresiensis, with a small number of the bones bearing cut marks.
 The ambiguous circumstantial association between bones and stone tools, and the rarity of cut marks makes it unclear to what if to any degree, hunting of Stegodon was practiced by Homo floresiensis.
+A 2026 study suggested that H. floresiensis likely only consumed Stegodon remains in the cave that had already been primarily consumed by Komodo dragons.